 ALTS is also used to encapsulate other layer 7 protocols, such as HTTP, in infrastructure RPC mechanisms for traffic moving from the Google Front End to the Application Front End.
 This protection isolates the application layer and removes any dependency on the network path's security.

-Services can be configured to accept and send ALTS communications only in “authentication, integrity and privacy” mode, even within physical boundaries controlled by or on behalf of Google.
-One example is Google's internal key management service, which stores and manages the encryption keys used to protect data stored at rest in Google's infrastructure.
+Security infrastructure services accept and send ALTS communications only in “authentication, integrity and privacy” mode, even within physical boundaries controlled by or on behalf of Google.
+One example is Keystore, which stores and manages the encryption keys used to protect data stored at rest in Google's infrastructure.

 ALTS has a secure handshake protocol similar to mutual TLS.
 Two services wishing to communicate using ALTS employ this handshake protocol to authenticate and negotiate communication parameters before sending any sensitive information.
 The protocol is a two-step process: